 How to Split Rent and Bills Fairly with Roommates

-Living with roommates lowers costs, but it also requires clear rules around money.
-Rent and utilities feel fair only when everyone understands how the split works.
+Living with roommates lowers costs, but it also requires clear money rules.
+Rent and utilities only feel fair when everyone understands how the split works.

-Room size, income, couples, and usage patterns all change what makes sense.
+Room size, income, couples, and usage patterns all affect fairness.
 Without agreement, small differences turn into ongoing tension.

 ✅ Equal Splitting Works When: